6 Simple Steps to Plan the Perfect Elopement

 Don’t think about what it will cost.
-You’d be surprised at how easy and budget-friendly it can be to have your dream elopement day.
+You’d be surprised at how easy and budget-friendly it can be to have your dream elopement.
 Just dream BIG!

 Are you going on an epic guided tour of Iceland’s Laugavegur Trail?
-Or would you prefer a private chef makes your favorite meal at a luxury beach resort while enjoying a beautiful sunset?
+Or would you prefer a private chef make your favorite meal at a luxury resort while you enjoy a beautiful sunset?
 How about watching the sunrise from a hot air balloon going over Utah’s spectacular rock formations?

 The world is truly your oyster when you choose to elope!

 Now that you’ve mused about your dream elopement experience, it’s time to begin narrowing things down.
 Again, remember the big picture and imagine how you want to feel on your elopement day.

 Here are 3 key questions to ask yourselves:

 – Where will you be?

 – How long will you be there for?